Efficient Latent Variable Causal Discovery: Combining Score Search and Targeted Testing: Introduction

-Finally, we introduce a deliberately simple heuristic, \emph{LV-Lite} (Latent Variables ``Light''), which outputs the PAG implied by the BOSS DAG without performing any latent-specific conditional independence testing.
-Though it cannot orient bidirected edges, LV-Lite scales exceptionally well and, in extensive simulation studies, often matches or exceeds the empirical accuracy of more complex algorithms when compared to the true PAG.
+Finally, we introduce a deliberately simple heuristic, \emph{LV-Dumb} (Latent Variables ``Dumb''), which outputs the PAG implied by the BOSS DAG without performing any latent-specific conditional independence testing.
+Though it cannot orient bidirected edges, LV-Dumb scales exceptionally well and, in extensive simulation studies, often matches or exceeds the empirical accuracy of more complex algorithms when compared to the true PAG.

-Together, these four algorithms—BOSS-FCI, GRaSP-FCI, FCIT, and LV-Lite—form a continuum.
+Together, these four algorithms—BOSS-FCI, GRaSP-FCI, FCIT, and LV-Dumb—form a continuum.
 The first two establish sound baselines by embedding advanced score-based methods within the GFCI framework.
-FCIT introduces a principled path-based refinement that improves efficiency and reliability, while LV-Lite represents a heuristic extreme: formally incomplete but practically effective.
+FCIT introduces a principled path-based refinement that improves efficiency and reliability, while LV-Dumb represents a heuristic extreme: formally incomplete but practically effective.
 Our empirical evaluation, spanning both simulation and real data, demonstrates the complementary strengths of these approaches.
-BOSS-FCI and GRaSP-FCI retain theoretical correctness but are constrained by repeated testing; FCIT balances correctness with improved precision and scalability; and LV-Lite sacrifices correctness guarantees yet achieves strong accuracy with minimal computational cost in simulation.
+BOSS-FCI and GRaSP-FCI retain theoretical correctness but are constrained by repeated testing; FCIT balances correctness with improved precision and scalability; and LV-Dumb sacrifices correctness guarantees yet achieves strong accuracy with minimal computational cost in simulation.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:graphical_preliminaries} reviews graphical preliminaries.
 Sections~\ref{sec:variants}–\ref{sec:fcit_description} present the four algorithms.
 Section~\ref{sec:optimizing_final_rules} introduces optimization details, Section~\ref{sec:theory} outlines theoretical guarantees, and Section~\ref{sec:empirical_eval} reports empirical results.
 All algorithms are implemented in the open-source Tetrad suite \citep{ramsey2018tetrad}, with reproducibility materials available on GitHub.